Raycho01/Raycho01/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Raycho and I am currently studying "Information Technology in the Industry" at the 🌱 Technical University of Sofia (3rd year).
-I'm interested in mobile software development with Swift and learning new things daily is a must.⚡️ I also have a passion for new technologies.
-How to contact me:
+Greetings, I am Raycho, a fourth-year student pursuing a degree in 'Information Technology in the Industry' at the Technical University of Sofia.
+My primary focus lies in the realm of mobile software development, specifically with Swift and SwiftUI.
+I am dedicated to the pursuit of continuous learning and relish the opportunity to acquire new knowledge daily.
+Moreover, I have an unwavering passion for new technologies.

-📫 raycho.kostadinov01@gmail.com
+How to contact me: raycho.kostadinov01@gmail.com